ammaskid/ai-hand-detection-Abhinav-Krishna-SB-ammas_kid/README.md

 <a href="https://ibb.co/T15LJDH"><img src="https://i.ibb.co/Vx8mb0v/Screenshot-2021-04-08-AI-hand-detection.png" alt="live AI-hand-detection"></a>

 ## 💪 Try it
-If you are not convinced yet just try it out here: https://woody.pizza/tensorflow/hand-detection/
+If you are not convinced yet just inbox me out here: https://www.instagram.com/ammas_kid/

-There is also an example where you can control the mouse by using your hand: https://woody.pizza/tensorflow/hand-detection/mouse

 ## 🌐 Multiple browser support
 Probably this will work with the most browsers, but here is a list which browsers I have tested: